mikecasey12/getlinked/README.md

 ### Figma Design

-- The design for our project served as our creative blueprint.
+- The design for the project served as the creative blueprint.
 You can check it out here: [Figma Design](https://www.figma.com/file/5WXTnOu1Yy7vjCDCGKSnib/Getlinked?type=design&node-id=0-1&mode=design&t=YfB0JBrgpquQFDwm-0)

-### Real-World API
+### Backend API

-- We leveraged a real-world API to enhance our project's functionality.
-The API documentation can be found here: [Real-World API](https://documenter.getpostman.com/view/13489492/2s9YC5zYA5)
+- I leveraged a Backend API to for user registration and contact.
+The API documentation can be found here: [Backend API](https://documenter.getpostman.com/view/13489492/2s9YC5zYA5)

 ## Technologies Used